niklas-w/Molecular-systematics-course/Tutorials/6.DivergenceTime/Readme.md

-# Divergence Time Inference with BEAST 2
+# Divergence Time Inference with BEAST2

-In previous days we saw how to prepare molecular datasets, how to find the best partitioning scheme and best substitution model; and we finally saw how to infere phylogenies using **Bayesian** and **Maximum Likelihood** approaches.
+In previous days we saw how to prepare molecular datasets, how to find the best partitioning scheme and best substitution model; and we finally saw how to infer phylogenies using **Bayesian** and **Maximum Likelihood** approaches.
 We very briefly saw how to interpret the obtained trees and how to check the obtained results.

 In this tutorial, we will demonstrate how time-calibrated phylogenies can be inferred using a Bayesian approach.
 For this we will use the program BEAST2, which is a cross-platform program for Bayesian phylogenetic analysis of molecular sequences.
 BEAST 2 includes a graphical user-interface for setting up standard analyses and a suit of programs for analysing the results.